sagar2meena/Food-Delivery-Charges-API/README.md

 • Sequelize: A promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite, and Microsoft SQL Server.
 It features solid transaction support, relations, eager and lazy loading, read replication, and more.

 ### Documentation and Testing
-• Swagger-jsdoc: Integrates JSDoc comments with Swagger UI, allowing for the automatic generation of API documentation from the codebase.
+• Swagger-jsdoc: Integrates JSDoc comments with Swagger UI, allowing for the automatic generation of API documentation from the codebase.<br />
-• Swagger UI Express: Serves auto-generated Swagger UI based on a Swagger definition, providing a visually interactive documentation.
+• Swagger UI Express: Serves auto-generated Swagger UI based on a Swagger definition, providing a visually interactive documentation.<br />
-• Jest: A delightful JavaScript Testing Framework with a focus on simplicity, supporting project tests including unit and integration tests.
+• Jest: A delightful JavaScript Testing Framework with a focus on simplicity, supporting project tests including unit and integration tests.<br />
 • Supertest: A SuperAgent driven library for testing HTTP servers, used to perform API endpoint testing.

 ### Development Tools
-• Nodemon: Simplifies development by automatically restarting the node application when file changes in the directory are detected.
+• Nodemon: Simplifies development by automatically restarting the node application when file changes in the directory are detected.<br />
-• ESLint: A static code analysis tool for identifying problematic patterns in JavaScript code, ensuring code quality and consistency.
+• ESLint: A static code analysis tool for identifying problematic patterns in JavaScript code, ensuring code quality and consistency.<br />
 • @faker-js/faker: Generates massive amounts of fake data for testing and development, ensuring robustness and reliability of data handling.

 # API Documentation Overview